dgraph-io/dgraph-docs/content/learn/developer/react/react-ui/react-ui-graphql-mutations.md

 </Button>
 ```

-The state for the the new post data is again controlled by React state.
+The state for the new post data is again controlled by React state.
 The
 modal gives the user input options to update that data, as follows:

 ```js